anolilab/anole.chat/memory-bank/productContext.md

 - **Seamless AI Integration**: Interacting with the AI should be seamless.
 The app should provide helpful features like prompt improvement and handle streaming responses gracefully.
 - **User-centric Design**: The user should have powerful tools to organize and navigate their conversations.
 Features like keyboard shortcuts, drag-and-drop reordering, and virtual scrolling for long lists are crucial for a good power-user experience.
 - **Reliability**: The application should be robust, with clear error handling and rate limiting to ensure a stable experience.
+- **Conversation Continuity**: Users should be able to seamlessly return to their active conversations across sessions, maintaining their workflow without friction.

 ## User Experience Goals

 - **Fun and Engaging**: The app should be enjoyable to use.
 The look and feel can be creative and unique.
 - **Productive**: For users who rely on AI chat for their work, the app should provide features that make them more efficient.
+Features like automatic return to last conversation after login reduce cognitive load and maintain workflow momentum.
 - **Easy to Start**: While packed with features, the initial experience should be simple enough for a new user to start a conversation with an AI immediately.